The Observer was an ardent truth-seeker, a diligent experimenter with a hunger for knowledge. She set out to discover Reality.

 The Conqueror uses critical reason.
 He deconstructs his object with the cutting tools of logic, and destroys it by exposing it.

 The Conqueror finds himself suspended in a paradoxical state between his desire and its fulfilment.
-The object of his desire he pursues on the condition that it can be conquered, therefore it is not the object itself which he desires, but himself in possession of the object.
+He pursues the object of his desire on the condition that it can be conquered, therefore it is not the object itself which he desires, but himself in possession of the object.
 The real desire was for the complete and authentic being which he never is in the present time but which he anticipates in the time to come.
 The Conqueror endeavours to go from a certain point A, at which he finds himself, to point B, which exists in his imagination.
 His desire is precariously situated between expectations and reality.

 Both the Observer and the Conqueror ultimately arrive at the question of how to reach the Truth without de-fusing the Myth.